Binary & Linear Table Search

 Flowchart of the Table Processing using Various Search Techniques

-The following is the Windows CMD (CBLBINE1.CMD) required to run the sample COBOL program.
+The following is the Windows CMD File (CBLBINE1.cmd) required to run the sample COBOL program.
 This is a two step job.
-The first step (identified by the :STATEDEL statement) will delete the file that was created from a previous run of this job.
-The second step (identified by the :CBLBINS1 statement) will execute the sample program.
+The first step (identified by the :DeleteQSAM statement) will delete the file that was created from a previous run of this job.
+The second step (identified by the :CreateQSAM statement) will execute the sample program.

 @echo OFF